-I guess the first thing I should say here is like any other method, using fabric row cover as a pest protection isn’t perfect.
+I guess the first thing I should say here is like any other method, using fabric row cover as pest protection isn’t perfect.
 It won’t keep every bug out!
 But using row covers will cause a significant decline in the pest population in your garden.
 I have found it particularly helpful to keep out the smaller, less mobile bugs like leaf miners and most aphids.
-The row cover creates a barrier that keeps the mature egg laying bugs out.
+The row cover creates a barrier that keeps the mature egg-laying bugs out.
 I have also found it keeps cabbage loopers from laying eggs on your Cole crops.

-Row covers do okay keeping out larger bugs like squash bugs and grass hoppers.
-But is seems like those larger, more determined bugs can some times find their way inside the cover.
+Row covers do okay keeping out larger bugs like squash bugs and grasshoppers.
+But it seems like those larger, more determined bugs can some times find their way inside the cover.
 Keep in mind that row covers will also keep out beneficial bugs.
 This is especially important to keep in mind with plants that need bees and butterflies to pollinate flowers.
 So you may only be able to use a row cover on plants like squashes and melons until the plants start blooming.
 Once you start seeing flowers you need to get those covers off so the bees can find them!

 When should you put the covers out

 I try to get my covers out as quickly as possible.
 If I am setting out seedlings in the spring I will put the row covers on as soon as I plant.
 If I am planting by seed then I will wait until the seedlings emerge and get the covers on as soon as the new seedlings have their first set of true leaves.

 The key here is the sooner the better!
 Set up the barrier to keep the bugs out, before the bugs are even around!